 It's used to help the person find ways to deal with everyday stressors.
 It can also encourage you to use your medications properly.

 Many studies support the idea that therapy can be a powerful treatment for depression.
-Some, although not all, have also found that combining depression medicine with therapy can be very effective.
-A large-scale trial involving more than 400 people with treatment-resistant depression found that talk therapy alongside medication made symptoms easier to take.
+Some have also found that combining depression medicine with therapy can be very effective.
+A large-scale trial involving more than 400 people with treatment-resistant depression found that talk therapy alongside medication improved symptoms.

 What Are The Benefits?

 There are a number of them:

 - It can give you a new perspective on problems.

 - It can make it easier to stick to your treatment.

 - You can use it to learn how to deal with side effects from your medicine

 - You learn ways to talk to other people about your condition.

 - It helps catch early signs that your depression is getting worse.